Mature Masculine

 When the Guide falls into his Space Cadet shadow—ungrounded and impractical—the Infidel's worldly competence can restore balance.

-His gift is ability to navigate practical reality.
-When opened, this becomes grounded wisdom that serves something greater.
-The challenge is learning to hold competence with reverence.
+His gift is navigating practical reality.
+Opened, this becomes grounded wisdom that serves something greater.
+The challenge is holding worldly competence with divine reverence.

 Recognizing the Infidel

-In Work: Dismissing intuition and meaning, reducing everything to metrics, treating people as mechanisms.
+In Work: Dismisses intuition and meaning, reduces everything to metrics, treats people as mechanisms.

-In Relationships: Dismissing a partner's spiritual needs, reducing love to chemistry, cynical about meaning.
+In Relationships: Dismisses partner's spiritual needs, reduces love to chemistry and genetics, cynical about meaning.

 In Self-Talk: "That's superstition."
 "There's a rational explanation."
 "Spirituality is for the weak."
 "Mystery is ignorance."

-The key sign is disconnect between competence and wonder.
+The key sign is resistance to surrendering to something bigger than his own competence.
 He has lost what brings depth and meaning to his accomplishments.

 Balancing the Infidel

-Balance comes through rediscovering spirituality—combining it with practical competence.
+Balance comes through rediscovering spirituality and combining it with practical competence.

 Embrace spiritual exploration: Meet the sacred without rationalizing it.